 Casual attire is acceptable within the laboratory setting.
 You will be actively engaged in skill practice and learning activities, so please dress appropriately.
 Closed toe shoes are a must.
-Your course fees are used to purchase the EMT polo shirt.
 If additional supplies are needed during this course, they will be distributed as needed within the laboratory setting.